maroc81/qShowDesigner/Protocol.md

 03 | Request Scenes ID
 05 | Response length low byte
 03 | Response length high bye
-?? | Scene page number minus 1 high byte
-?? | Scene page number minus 1 low byte
+xx | Scene page number minus 1 high byte xx | Scene page number minus 1 low byte
 00 | Number of scenes in response high byte
 30 | Number of scenes in response low byte
-10 | Unsure but appears to be the length of each scene name ?? | Scene names which are a fixed number of characters for each scene
+10 | Unsure but appears to be the length of each scene name xx | Scene names which are a fixed number of characters for each scene

 ## Request Fixtures
 ### Description